Living as in the Emperors Times

 In 2000 the building was returned to its original purpose.
 Following extensive modernisation and expansion it was reopened as the “Strandhotel Glücksburg”.
 The finishing touches were made to the hotel six years later.
 The “White Castle by the Sea” came into the possession of a Danish businessman, who again extensively renovated the interior with taste and quality.
 The result of the renovations is a combination of modern, elegant interior design and a historical ambience.
 The guests feel as if they have been transported back to the days of the German emperor when attractive spa hotels began to shape the image of the Baltic Sea coast

-In 2005 the “White Castle by the Sea” including 7 apartments on neighbouring land was acquired by a Danish lawyer.
-In the following year the attic floor was extensively renovated with a Scandinavian beach hotel as the model.
+In 2006 the “White Castle by the Sea” underwent an extensive renovation as the attic floor was converted into hotel rooms.
 Additional rooms, an exclusive spa area and a large outside terrace were harmoniously integrated with the large ballroom.
-The entire lower floor was also reconfigured, and the “Felix” restaurant was created.
+The entire lower floor was also reconfigured, and the “Felix” restaurant was established.
 In the course of the extensive renovations modern design was merged with the historical pride from the days of the German emperor when the hotel was still the “Pearl of the Baltic Sea”.
 Our guests value both eras and feel at home here.

 The “Strandhotel Glücksburg” opened the partner hotel “Alte Post” in Flensburg in February 2015 under joint direction and management.
 The Scandinavia-inspired hotel offers 75 designer rooms at attractive prices.
 The “Strandhotel Glücksburg” and hotel “Alte Post” in Flensburg are managed today by Dieter Haas.